JeraldYik/secondlife/README.md

 # atomic-karma-warthogs
-RE2006 Group Atomic Karma Warthogs i hate this mod
+CZ2006 Group Atomic Karma Warthogs

 Look, I was gonna go easy on you and not to hurt your feelings But I'm only going to get this one chance